sarojiniPanda/HOPE/_posts/2017-04-08-using-transfer-learning-to-classify-images-with-keras.markdown

 #### Extracting the InceptionV3 Bottleneck Features

-We won't build or train our own CNNs.
-Instead, we will use __transfer learning__ to leverage a pre-trained CNN that has demonstrated state-of-the-art performance in object classification tasks.
+Instead of building a CNN from scratch, I used __transfer learning__ to leverage a pre-trained CNN that has demonstrated state-of-the-art performance in object classification tasks.

 Keras makes it very easy to access several pre-trained [CNN architectures](https://keras.io/applications/).
-For now, we will focus on the InceptionV3 architecture.
+I decided to use the InceptionV3 architecture.

 ![inception architecture]({{ site.url }}/assets/inception.png)